Nankeen Night Heron

 The Nanjing Massacre

 One of the things that occurred to me is that many people are not keenly interested in history.
 There are many reasons for the apathy: it’s often dry and boring, it’s poorly written, and it’s about dead people.
-The Nanjing Massacre took place in 1937, which is 76 years ago: almost four generations.
+The Nanjing Massacre took place in 1937, which is 80+ years ago: almost four generations.
 My hypothesis is that terrible things that make one generation outraged are all but forgotten in three generations.
 I realize that we don’t need to go far to find evidence of this human tendency towards amnesia.
+The pain of memory is too much for the soul.

-The Holocaust, the attack of the Twin Towers in New York, the genocide caused by the imperialism of the Spanish, French, British, Portuguese; the barbarism of US, or New Zealand or Australia against the indigenous peoples: all of these causes are forgotten (or will be forgotten) by the future generations, about 60 years down the road, who were not personally impacted by the atrocities.
+The Holocaust, the attack of the Twin Towers in New York, the genocide caused by the imperialism of the Spanish, French, British, Portuguese; the barbarism of US, or New Zealand or Australia against the indigenous peoples, and failure to respect Black Lives in any white dominant culture: all of these causes are forgotten (or will be forgotten) by the future generations.
+About 60 years down the road, who will feel the pain of these atrocities, if they were not personally impacted by them?

 What was I supposed to do with the Nanjing Massacre in my class?
 First we had to talk about it.
 Then we had to put it into context.
 And lastly, we had to determine what type of response we should have as a consequence of it.
 The fact that none of the Asians, who were raised in China, Taiwan or Japan, had immediate recall of the story of Nanjing genocide was the first clue.
 Why would any of my students in 2013 care about what happened in a Chinese city (Japan vs. China) from 1937?
 The first sign of caring is acknowledgement.
 Since the students at least showed ignorance, not denial or caring, the lessons of history were lost on them.
 After all, the parents of these students grew up a full 50 years after the atrocities in Nanjing.
 The students and their parents may not have the grudges, prejudices, or baggage that the elderly Japanese or Chinese may harbor to this day.